Americas Rugby Championship: Second and third editions

 In 2010, the tournament was cut from 6 to 4 teams, scrapping the Canadian Division part of the tournament to create a solely international based tournament for development sides.
 The USA Select XV and Argentina Jaguars were joined by the second team from Tonga, and a Canada Selects side made up of the top players in the 2010 CRC season.
 Each team played each other once in a round-robin format, gaining 4 points for a win, with the team on the most points at the end winning the title.

 The tournament returned in 2012, having not taken place in 2011 due to the 2011 Rugby World Cup.
 The tournament kept the same format as 2010, however the national side of Uruguay joined the tournament replacing Tonga A, though in 2014, Uruguay sent their second team Charrúas XV.
 Argentina Jaguars went on to win every tournament between 2012 and 2014.

-Current conception
+National sides conception

 The tournament was not held in 2015 because of the 2015 Rugby World Cup.
 In 2016, the tournament was relaunched and expanded to six teams with the inclusion of Brazil and Chile.
-Unlike the previous single-site tournament featuring lesser sides, the new tournament will be held in February and March, concurrently with the European Six Nations Championship.
-Like the European championship, teams will play both home and away, whereas players from European clubs will be available.
+Unlike the previous single-site tournament featuring lesser sides, the new tournament was held in February and March, concurrently with the European Six Nations Championship.
+Like the European championship, teams played both home and away, whereas players from European clubs will be available.

 Americas Rugby Challenge

 A second competition, the Americas Rugby Challenge or ARCh was confirmed in August 2018, to be played in August and September.
-The inaugural competition took place at the Estadio Cincuentenario in Medellín, Colombia from August 24 to September 01.
+The inaugural competition took place at the Estadio Cincuentenario in Medellín, Colombia from August 24 to September 1.